-Others questioned whether female physical and psychological characteristics were suitable for combat, rather than taking their overall contributions into account.
+Others, rather than taking overall contributions into account, questioned whether female physical and psychological characteristics were suitable for combat.

 Her commanding officer, Lieutenant Colonel David Labouchere, said: 'Private Norris acted completely selflessly and, in the face of great danger, concentrated on her job and saved someone's life.'

-Sergeant Chantelle Taylor, Royal Army Medical Corps, recalled that she chose to become a combat medic because, from the list of roles available to her as a woman, ‘it was the only one with the word “combat” in it’.
+Sergeant Chantelle Taylor, also of the Royal Army Medical Corps, recalled that she chose to become a combat medic because, from the list of roles available to her as a woman, ‘it was the only one with the word “combat” in it’.